 \subsubsection{Higher-order free cumulant based FCA}

 \begin{remark} It can be shown that above theorems still hold with $\cumu_4(\cdot)$ replaced by any $\cumu_{2m}(\cdot)$, for $m \geq 3$. \end{remark}

 \begin{remark} The maximizer of \eqref{eq:kurt3} is not guaranteed to recover $\mixmq$ when there are multiple components of $x$ with zero free kurtosis.
 In this case, one may try to use optimization problem based on $\cumu_{2m}(\cdot)$, $m \geq 3$.
-However, the semicircle elements (for the self-adjoint case; see Appendix \ref{subsubsec:semicirclr}) and the Poisson elements (for the non self-adjoint case; see Appendix \ref{subsubsec:poisson}) have all vanishing free cumulants of order higher than $2$.
-In Theorem \ref{thm:identifiability}, we will prove that $\mixmq$ can be recovered whenever $\bm x$ contains at most one semicircular element or free Poissonian element for the self-adjoint or non self-adjoint settings, respectively. \end{remark}
+However, the semicircle elements (for the self-adjoint case; see Appendix \ref{subsubsec:semicirclr}) and the Poisson elements (for the non-self-adjoint case; see Appendix \ref{subsubsec:poisson}) have all vanishing free cumulants of order higher than $2$.
+In Theorem \ref{thm:identifiability}, we will prove that $\mixmq$ can be recovered whenever $\bm x$ contains at most one semicircular element or free Poissonian element for the self-adjoint or non-self-adjoint settings, respectively. \end{remark}